-Favel Perrett’s uses point of view to great effect in her novel Past the Shallows and that’s the topic of today’s blog.
+Favel Perrett uses point of view to great effect in her novel Past the Shallows and that’s the topic of today’s blog.
 She adopts a “close third person” style.
 This form of point of view involves looking over the shoulder of a character and is thus more limited in vision than an omniscient style of narration.
 Close third person creates intimacy.
-Flaubert, the great innovator, famously used this style to great effect in Madame Bovary.
+Flaubert, the master stylist, famously used this style to great effect in Madame Bovary.

 What is interesting about Parrett’s use of the close third person is that she employs it with two characters rather than one and this point of view shifts between chapters.

 Before going on, a rough outline of the book may be necessary for those of you who haven’t read it.
-And I must warn you: I’m going to talk about the end of the novel, so you may not want to read this blog if you plan to read the book.
+Spoiler alert: I’m going to talk about the end of the novel, so you may not want to read this blog if you plan to read the book.

-The close third person point of view shifts between Harry and Miles (they have an elder brother, Joe, although he has a more minor role than the other two).
-This works really well to control the flow of information and how their domestic experience is viewed by each of the characters.
-The contrasting lenses also convey tension, for example, when Harry defies Miles’s wishes and disappears to find solace at the home of George, an ambiguous character who lives simply in a house in the bush.
-The dual points of view also work well with ellipses, another device Parrett uses to great effect (although she may be too elliptical at times, leaving some characters underdeveloped).
+The close third person point of view shifts between Harry and Miles (they have an elder brother, Joe, who has a more minor role than the other two).
+This works really well to control the flow of information and to show differences in how they understand and negotiate with similar experiences.
+The contrasting lenses also convey tension; for example, when Harry defies Miles’s wishes and disappears to find solace at the home of George, an ambiguous character who lives an unobtrusive life alone in the bush.
+The dual points of view also allow Parrett to carefully control time and the unveiling of information: for example, she uses ellipses to great effect, although the story can seem too elliptical at times, at the expense of some character development.
 Many events occur off screen, including the potential death (or otherwise) of Dad in the climatic fishing accident in which Harry dies.
 Interestingly, we are left hanging about Dad’s fate.

 However, the device is most powerful when Harry dies at the end.
 By implication, one of the points of view is killed off.
 As a reader, I felt the loss of a narrative position gave his death greater immediacy.
 I no longer had access to his point of view.